cylerc/OQ_SEA/README.md

  Results described in:

- Conrad, C. (in press).
+ Conrad, C. (2015).
 Archaeozoology in Mainland Southeast Asia: Changing Methodology and Pleistocene to Holocene Forager Subsistence Patterns in Thailand and Peninsular Malaysia.
-Open Quaternary.
+Open Quaternary 1:7, pp. 1–23, DOI: http://dx.doi.org/10.5334/oq.af

  NOTES
  All data required to perform the analyses can be found at  [http://hdl.handle.net/1928/25699](http://hdl.handle.net/1928/25699) (Conrad 2015).
 The script was run using R version 3.1.1 on Mac OS X 10.8.5